hanfeisun/ChiLin/readme.rst

 ChiLin is a pipeline for ChIP-seq data written in pure Python.
-It provides workflow of mapping(Bowtie), peak calling(MACS2) and motif finding(MDSeqpos).
+It provides workflow of mapping(Bowtie), peak calling(MACS2), Cis-elementary visualization(CEAS) and motif finding(MDSeqpos).
 Moreover, it provides quality control tools for reads, replication and peaks.
 It's intended to do more things with less configuration.